dhis2/training-docs/content/analytic_tools/tg_validationruleconfig.md

 * Part 1 - Create a logical rule [simple]
 * Part 2 - Create a logical rule [using stock]
-* Part 3 - Create a rule using a threshold
+* [OPTIONAL] Part 3 - Create a rule using a threshold

+Part 3 of this guide is an extra example that you will likely be unable to cover with the time frame of the session, and it is therefore marked as an optional session both in this guide as well as the learner's guide.

 This guide will help the trainer prepare for the live demo session.The “Live Demo step by step with guidance” section has a detailed walkthrough of all the steps to demonstrate with explanations and screenshots that should be easy to follow.
 Use that when preparing for the live demo session.
 The guide follows the parts as identified on the agenda.
 Please review the agenda as well.
 You will get a better idea of the time you need when you work through the demo for each part on the agenda.